Updated: Apr 15, 2019

 Once you have 5 or more reviews, you will get stars appended to your reviews.
 These are typically shown in GMB listings, your Google Knowledge Panel and in Google Maps.
 Stars help to distinguish you against those competing businesses that don’t have any.

 There is no absolute way to have Google Reviews removed.
 Google does however provide a process for removing reviews that are deemed to be a personal attack on an individual or individuals.
 You can flag an inappropriate review to Google.
 If a review doesn’t meet Googles guideline, then Google may decide to remove it.
+Read how to flag an inappropriate review to Google.

 Many business owners worry about negative reviews and don’t want to openly solicit reviews for this reason.
 Its important to understand that customers can post reviews independently and that this is not something that is under the business's control.